JuanLuisGonzalez/hello-world/README.md

 # hello-world
+Think already got the idea.

 Learning how to use git and github properly

-Finaly got the time to learn this
+further edition